Curious about options trading … but unclear about how it works or how to get started?

 - 11 Conclusion

-Options are a little different from buying and selling stocks.
+Options are different from buying and selling stocks.

-Instead of directly buying and selling shares, you get to stake a claim on shares at a specific price — but without the obligation to complete the purchase.
+Instead of directly buying and selling shares, you stake a claim on shares at a specific price — but without the obligation to complete the purchase.

-Derivatives can be traded like stocks, either OTC or on stock exchanges.
-The price will fluctuate based on the value of the underlying asset.
+You can trade derivatives like stocks, either OTC or on stock exchanges.
+The price fluctuates based on the underlying asset’s value.

 Options as Derivatives